SharKCS11/Guitar-Tab-Synthesis/README.md

 For example, if you want to run the program on Test Image 4, input the following when prompted:
 - On Windows: 'test_image4.jpg'
 - On Linux or Mac OS: 'test_image4.JPG' or 'Test Images/test_image4.JPG'

+We have included 5 test files, numbered test_image1.JPG through test_image5.JPG.
+Images 1-4 are examples of correct output, while image 5 produces incorrect output.
+In-depth explanations can be found on our website under the "Implementation Overview" page.